iron-io/iron_mq_php/README.md

 To add or remove subscribers, see the add subscribers endpoint or the remove subscribers endpoint.
 See below for example json.
 * `push_type`: Either `multicast` to push to all subscribers or `unicast` to push to one and only one subscriber.
 Default is `multicast`.
 * `retries`: How many times to retry on failure.
 Default is 3.
+Maximum is 100.
 * `retries_delay`: Delay between each retry in seconds.
 Default is 60.

 --